This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Stool softeners

-Stool softeners, such as docusate sodium (Colace®), increase the amount of water in your stool, making it softer and easier to pass.
+Stool softeners, such as docusate sodium (Colace®), increase the amount of water in your stool.
+This makes the stool softer and easier to pass.
 They also cause few side effects.
 Take stool softeners as often as instructed by your healthcare provider.
 Do not take any stool softeners while taking mineral oil.

 Osmotic laxatives

-Osmotic laxatives, such as polyethylene glycol (MiraLAX®), use water in your body to soften your stool and ease it through your colon so you can have a bowel movement.
-Side effects are not common, but osmotic laxatives may cause nausea (feeling like you’re going to throw up), bloating, and gas.
+Osmotic laxatives, such as polyethylene glycol (MiraLAX®), use water in your body to soften your stool.
+This helps ease the stool through your colon so you can have a bowel movement.
+Osmotic laxatives may cause nausea (feeling like you’re going to throw up), bloating, and gas.
+These side effects are not common.

 Stimulant laxatives

-Stimulant laxatives, such as senna (Senokot®), make you have a bowel movement by speeding up muscle movement in your colon.
+Stimulant laxatives, such as senna (Senokot®), speed up muscle movement in your colon to help you have a bowel movement.
 Stimulant laxatives may cause cramping.
 They’re best to take at bedtime.

 Bulk-forming laxatives